GregOwen/GregOwen.github.io/_posts/2019-11-17-emacs-ripgrep.md

         (global-set-key (kbd "C-x C-g") 'grep-find)

 1. Try it out.
 Save and exit Emacs, then open up a file in some subdirectory of one of your Git repositories.
 Press `C-x C-g` and type a search term.
 You should see results from across your entire Git repo, not just the subdirectory you're currently in.
+If you hover over one of the links and hit enter, Emacs should open that file and take you directly to that line.

 [^grep-find-not-grep]: As a side note, this is why we set `grep-find-command` rather than `grep-command`.
 For whatever reason, Emacs expects `grep-command` to be a raw string, which means that we can't specify where our cursor should start.
 Since we don't want the cursor to start at the end of the string (we'd have to move it back between the `''` every time before we could start typing our search term), we have to use `grep-find-command`.